rai-project/mlmodelscope/docs/deeplearning.md

 The containers currently must be published on the Dockerhub registry.
 An error is returned if no container is found.

-- [ ] Allow one to specify custom docker files and/or registeries.
+- [ ] Allow one to specify custom docker files and/or registries.

-### Pre- and Post-Processing Code
+#### Pre- and Post-Processing Code

 A model manifest author can specify operations to occur before or after model inference.
-Defining code in the preprocess or postprocess fields nullifies the automatic pre- and post-processing steps that CarML does --- images are not auto-resized for example.
+Defining code in the preprocess or post-process fields nullifies the automatic pre- and post-processing steps that CarML does --- images are not auto-resized for example.
-This allows the manifest author to perform custom operations that are required by the model, without making mondifcations to the inference engine.
+This allows the manifest author to perform custom operations that are required by the model, without making modifications to the inference engine.
 The pre-processing code gets executed on the input code before it's fed into the model inference engine (the same is for the post-processing code).

 - [ ] This is not currently supported
 - [ ] The language can be inferred using [linguist](https://github.com/rai-project/linguist).
 See [for example](https://github.com/rai-project/plini/blob/master/pkg/language/detect.go).

-### Model Resources
+#### Model Resources

-### Input and Output Types
+#### Input and Output Types

 A model's inputs and output are defined within the manifest.

-#### Image
+##### Image

 An image can be encoded in PNG, JPEG, or GIF format.

 An image type can have one or more of the following attributes:

-1. **`dimensions`** specifies the dimensions of the image.
+1. `dimensions` specifies the dimensions of the image.
 The image is auto-resized to the specified dimensions if no pre- or post-processing code is set.
-1. **`mean`** specifies the mean value (or vector) to be subtracted from each pixel to normalize the image.
+1. `mean` specifies the mean value (or vector) to be subtracted from each pixel to normalize the image.
 Zero is used if unspecified.
-1. **`color_space`** TODO
+1. `color_space` TODO

-#### Feature
+##### Feature

-#### Coordinate
+##### Coordinate

+### Advertising

+### Publishing

 ### Resolving Framework

 A model requires a compatible framework.
-The compatible framework versions is specified in the `framework > version` field using [sematnic version](http://semver.org/) format.
+The compatible framework versions is specified in the `framework > version` field using [semantic version](http://semver.org/) format.
 CarML generates a constraint using the semantic version and uses the highest version that satisfies the constraint.
 Although not advised, a model has "latest" value in the `framework > version` field, then the latest advertised framework is used to perform inference on the model.